Genokarma/tutorials/docs/modules/prokka/index.md

 * A box will appear: paste in link address
 * Click <ss>Start</ss>
 * Click <ss>Close</ss>
 * The file will now appear in the top of your history panel.
+When uploaded, the file name will turn green.

 <!--
 We will import a history from Galaxy: